jorijnsmit/jorijnsmit/README.md

 :link: https://stackoverflow.com/users/1838257/jorijnsmit

 ### Kaggle
-Data science competitions and dataset registry.
-Active in competing, sharing data, notebooks and discussing.
+Google's data science competition platform and dataset registry.
+I maintain a dataset there and like to join the occasional competition.

 :link: https://www.kaggle.com/jorijnsmit